electronicfieldguide/efg2/IzPackInstaller/ReadMe/ReadMe_Main.txt

 ------
 I) Additional MySQL Instructions:

-You must have root privileges on localhost and % on your MySQL database server to use the EFG2 Application.
+You must have MySQL root privilege on the installation host complete the installation of the EFG Data Importer.
 To verify this:
    1) Log into MySQL:
    /usr/local/mysql/bin/mysql -u root